What does it take to have a strong relationship? Why do some people have a healthy and beautiful relationship while other people seem miserable?

 - Don’t focus on the little annoyances your significant other does that drive you crazy.
 Instead, remember the good qualities, what you especially like, and focus on that.

 - Sex.
 Even though my kids are probably cringing as they read this, (if they’ve made it to number 20.)
 If you aren’t having sex, you might need to take a good look at why.

 - Listen to your significant other when he or she talks, and ditch the phone.
 (Jon, this might be a good one for you to pay A LOT of attention to.)
 Your significant other shouldn’t have to compete with your phone.

 - Don’t use the “D” word.
 Even though my husband happens to be a Family Law Attorney, don’t threaten your significant other with a breakup or divorce.
 If you aren’t happy, figure out why, and do something about it.

 - Money shouldn’t get in the way.
 Make sure you’re both on the same page when it comes to your spending habits and priorities.
 Statistically, money tends to be a huge issue for a lot of people.
 Talking about your finances can help prevent issues from coming up.

 Be there for one another, especially when life gets hard, through good and bad times.
 This will strengthen your relationship.

 - Feel grateful for your beautiful relationship and don’t take it for granted.
 Ever.
 If you have a family, look around at what you and your significant other created together, and bask in it.
 Acknowledge how blessed you are, and focus on what you do have.

 I hope this helps you, as you navigate through your life.
-Remember, life isn’t perfect.
-But, the above tips will absolutely help you and your significant other have a beautiful relationship.
+Remember, life isn’t perfect, and every relationship has its share of ups and downs.
+But, the above tips will absolutely help you and your significant other nurture your relationship.